pymc-devs/pytensor/doc/tutorial/debug_faq.rst

          |DimShuffle{2,0,1} [id E] <TensorType(float64, (?, ?, ?))> ''
            |W1 [id F] <TensorType(float64, (?, ?, ?))>

-    HINT: Re-running with most Aesara optimization disabled could give you a back-traces when this node was created.
-This can be done with by setting the Aesara flags 'optimizer=fast_compile'.
-If that does not work, Aesara optimization can be disabled with 'optimizer=None'.
+    HINT: Re-running with most Pytensor optimization disabled could give you a back-traces when this node was created.
+This can be done with by setting the Pytensor flags 'optimizer=fast_compile'.
+If that does not work, Pytensor optimization can be disabled with 'optimizer=None'.

-If the above is not informative enough, by instrumenting the code ever so slightly, we can get Aesara to reveal the exact source of the error.
+If the above is not informative enough, by instrumenting the code ever so slightly, we can get Pytensor to reveal the exact source of the error.

 .. code-block:: python

     # enable on-the-fly graph computations
-    aesara.config.compute_test_value = 'warn'
+    pytensor.config.compute_test_value = 'warn'

     ...

     # Input which will have the shape (5, 10)
     x  = at.matrix('x')
-    # Provide Aesara with a default test-value
+    # Provide Pytensor with a default test-value
     x.tag.test_value = np.random.random((5, 10))

 In the above, we are tagging the symbolic matrix *x* with a special test value.
-This allows Aesara to evaluate symbolic expressions on-the-fly (by calling the ``perform`` method of each op), as they are being defined.
+This allows Pytensor to evaluate symbolic expressions on-the-fly (by calling the ``perform`` method of each op), as they are being defined.
 Sources of error can thus be identified with much more precision and much earlier in the compilation pipeline.
 For example, running the above code yields the